Shushpancheak/Programming-Technology/DevOps3-Patterns/part2/README.md

 ## Steps to compile:
 Make sure you have installed necessary packages and their dependencies: `curl, OpenSSL, vmime, sendmail*, mailutils, Boost, GnuTLS`

-Maybe you'll need others, then just download them when an error occur.
+Maybe you'll need others, then just download them when an error occurs.

 ```bash
 chmod +x build-and-execute.sh